 The sun is shining and the fish are biting, which can only mean one thing – it’s summertime on Okaloosa Island!
 It’s no secret that people come to the Emerald Coast for their summer vacations to experience the beautiful emerald waters and sugary white sands, but did you know that the Emerald Coast is also one of the top fishing destinations?
-While there’s no shortage of fishing spots, we’ve narrowed down some of the top fishing spots on Okaloosa Island to cast your line.
+While there’s no shortage of fishing spots, we’ve narrowed down some of the top Okaloosa fishing spots to cast your line.

 Okaloosa Island Pier

 Are you an avid angler looking for a challenge?
-Well then the West Jetties is just the spot for you!
+Well, then the West Jetties is just the spot for you!
 The challenge of this fishing spot is climbing over the large, and sometimes hazardous boulders to reach the tip of the giant rock pile that jets out into the Gulf.
 You’ll want to make sure to pack light and wear the proper shoes before you venture out to reach your fishing spot.
 But with this risky journey comes reward when you start reeling in fish like Spanish Mackerel, Snapper, and Grouper!
-Just make sure to always look out for snorkelers, surfers and any passing watercrafts before casting your line at the West Jetties.
+Just make sure to always look out for snorkelers, surfers and any passing watercraft before casting your line at the West Jetties.

-The Marler Bridge is a hotspot for local fisherman because of its location on the east end of Okaloosa Island connecting to Destin.
+The Marler Bridge is a hotspot for local fishermen because of its location on the east end of Okaloosa Island connecting to Destin.
 As long as you stay between the posted fishing locations, fishing off the bridge is free and legal for anyone.
-The most commonly caught fish off the Marler Bridge are Redfish, Sheepshead and Black Snapper.
+The most commonly caught fish off the Marler Bridge are Redfish, Sheepshead, and Black Snapper.
 If you hook one of these bad boys and your fish is within the required limits, you’re free to take it home and enjoy some freshly caught dinner!

 Beach and Surf Fishing